MITRE ATT&CK Framework

 MITRE's ATT&CK framework is an extremely modular and extensive catalogue of observed tactics, techniques, and procedures used by adversaries in the real world.

-With a SIEM like Wazuh, and a very powerful Windows event logger like Sysmon, it is very useful to be able to correlate event data to the various framework IDs to make it easier to hunt and recognize potential threat actors.
+With a SIEM like Wazuh, and a very powerful Windows event logger like Sysmon, it is useful to be able to correlate event data to the various framework IDs to make it easier to hunt and recognize potential threat actors.

 Extending Wazuh Rules

 This GitHub repo has some very useful rules files for the aforementioned purpose.
-Incidentally, they also have a template

 The reason, I decided to write this post, is to document my steps to work around some issues while implementing the rulesets, as Wazuh was throwing errors when I tried to restart it.